tchcx/linux-hodgepodge/duo/pam_duo.md

 ### Duo Push 2FA for SSH and Sudo

+**Note:** keep a few root shells open (you might break both ssh and sudo).
+This is only applicable to Ubuntu 24.
+Other distributions, visit Cisco's documentation for pam_unix.

 #### Install Duo
 ```
 user@host:~$ echo "deb [arch=amd64] https://pkg.duosecurity.com/Ubuntu noble main" | sudo tee -a /etc/apt/sources.list.d/duosecurity.list